TomGallagher1818/TomGallagherCapstone/README.md

 # ActivityNet and kinetics400
-Downloaded from https://github.com/activitynet/ActivityNet/tree/master/Crawler/Kinetics.
+Downloaded ActivityNet repository from https://github.com/activitynet/ActivityNet/tree/master/Crawler/Kinetics.
 I've been following the tutorial https://pytorchvideo.org/docs/tutorial_classification, which uses the Kinetics dataset, however, I have not been able to download the dataset.